mosmar99/ChessProjectClass/README.md

 Game logic and AI in C.

 ## Build System
-To be decided, currently VS (Visual Studio)
+To be decided, currently VSC (Visual Studio Code)

 ## Declarations
 I, Isac Paulsson, declare that I am the sole author of the content I add to this repository. <br />